Properties of Orlon Acrylic Fabric

 Absorbency

-Like other Acrylics, it has low absorbency.
-Nevertheless, fabrics made of this staple will take on quite a bit of water on account of the staple’s absorbency: the tendency for water droplets to cling to the surface of the individual fibres.
+Like other acrylics, it has low absorbency.
+Nevertheless, fabrics made of this staple will take on quite a bit of water on account of the staple’s absorbency: the tendency of water droplets to cling to the surface of the individual fibres.
 Since these water droplets get into the air spaces between the fibres and evaporate slowly, Orlon’s fabrics dry slowly, although not as slow as wool fabrics.

 Cleanliness and Washability